-- The proposed elevated concourse from the Plan Area to the Coliseum BART Station could be constructed toward the south end of the BART platform and the concourse extended over the BART platform 200 to 300 feet to provide multiple vertical circulation opportunities between the BART platform and the elevated concourse. - A direct visual link between the proposed elevated concourse and the street-level access to BART should be provided so special event patrons will use both the proposed elevated concourse and the street level access to get to/from BART.
+- redistributed vertical circulation from concourse to platform, and/or platform screen doors. - At-street station improvements could be built so both non-BART patrons and BART patrons can cross between San Leandro Street and Snell Street (requires coordination with railroad for crossing railroad right-of-way). - The proposed elevated concourse from the Plan Area to the Coliseum BART Station could be constructed near the middle of the BART platform for balanced distribution of passengers, or toward the south end of the BART platform with an upper concourse extended over the BART platform 200 to 300 feet to provide multiple vertical circulation opportunities between the BART platform(s) and the elevated concourse. - A direct visual link between the proposed elevated concourse and the street-level access to BART should be provided so special event patrons will use both the proposed elevated concourse and the street level access to get to/from BART.